-The Assistant Regional Director supervises the Agency Manager, Johnson Shebioba (Registered Manager application in process) and supports them in delivering a high-quality service demonstrated by the results of external inspections, stakeholder feedback (Local Authorities, carers, children and young people), internal audits and key performance indicators.
-The Assistant Regional Director ensures that operating objectives and standards of performance are understood and owned by the whole staff team, seeking to continuously improve performance across all areas of service delivery and delivering aspirational outcomes for children and young people.
+The Area Manager supervises the Registered Manager and supports them in delivering a high-quality service demonstrated by the results of external inspections, stakeholder feedback (Local Authorities, carers, children and young people), internal audits and key performance indicators.
+The Area Manager ensures that operating objectives and standards of performance are understood and owned by all the staff in the agency, seeking to continuously improve performance across all areas of service delivery and delivering aspirational outcomes for children and young people.
+The Area Manager also supervises the Carer Recruitment Officer and Referral Hub Manager.

-The Registered Manager
+The Agency Manager

-The Agency Manager, Johnson Shebioba (Registered Manager application in process) is responsible for the overall operation of the agency, including the supervision of the Team Manager and the Carer Recruitment Officer.
+The Agency Manager, Natalie Gelly is responsible for the overall operation of the agency, including the supervision of the Team Managers and Office Manager.

-The Agency Manager, Johnson Shebioba (Registered Manager application in process), is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
+The Agency Manager is responsible for producing the agency's business plan, achieving business objectives and maintaining budgetary control of the agency.
 They are also involved with the development and implementation of the strategic aims and objectives of the organisation and meet monthly with Senior Managers and Directors.
-The Agency Manager, Johnson Shebioba (Registered Manager application in process) ensures that all practice is in accordance with agency policy and procedures, and contributes to the review and updating of these.
+The Agency Manager ensures that all practice is in accordance with agency policy and procedures and contributes to the review and updating of these.

-They oversee the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
-The Agency Manager, Johnson Shebioba (Registered Manager application in process), monitors and advises on serious complaints and allegations and ensures the appropriate procedures are followed and safeguards are in place.
+They Agency Manager oversees the completion of ongoing auditing and monitoring of the service to ensure the fostering service is of the highest standard.
+The Agency Manager also monitors and advises on serious complaints, allegations and all Schedule 6 and Schedule 7 notifications, ensuring that the appropriate procedures are followed, and safeguards are in place.